Cyber-Security-Club-HTU/CTF-Setup/README.md

 ## Important Note

-CTFd-Whale is already included in this repository as a plugin.
-There's no need to clone it separately when following the deployment guides.
+CTFd and CTFd-Whale are already included in this repository.
+There's no need to clone them separately when following the deployment guides.

 ## CTFd-Whale Plugin Configuration